 Show a tooltip for Read the Docs automation rules.

-Keep in mind that the linked project should be hosted at Read the Docs.
-This is a limitation that will be removed in the future.
+Keep in mind that the linked project should be hosted at Read the Docs or, be one of the allowed external projects: currently CPython, SymPy, NumPy are supported.

 hoverxref can also show a tooltip on these objects if desired.